youpy-org/youpy/README.md

 # Introduction
-Youpy aims at smoothing Python learning curve for beginners with or without knowledge of Scratch.
-We do this by providing an execution framework and a front-end API as close to Scratch as possible.
+Youpy aims at smoothing Python learning curve for beginners with or without knowledge of [Scratch](https://scratch.mit.edu/).
+It does this by providing a simple game engine framework and a front-end API as close as possible to Scratch.

 Many beginners guide for Python only offers command line activities based on the austere interfaces supported by the `input` and `print` function.
-On the contrary Youpy brings a modern graphical API allowing teachers to create rich recreational activities accessible to student with no programming skills.
+On the contrary, Youpy brings a modern graphical API allowing teachers to create rich recreational activities for education purpose accessible to student with no programming skills.

 # Philosophy
 ## Goals